In Part 1, we have talked about the hardware/software running on the edge (the car) for collecting data.

 3.2.1 Average GPS speed aggregated by every 20 seconds

-Simple data aggregation
+Simple data aggregation1

 2